Contact Us

 Find Houston ordinances for food, pools, ambulance, special waste, and temporary food service.

-Ambulance Permits
+EMS Permits

 Get ambulance driver and private ambulance company permitting, decal and spot inspections, and learn about EMS program enforcement.